 Staying in the vein of Spanish-language shows, Apache: The Life of Carlos Tevez is an Argentine Netflix original that is a scripted biographical account of the titular Carlos Tevez.

-In case you’re unaware, Tevez is a professional footballer and Argentine native.
-He currently plays for the Boca Juniors and was also previously a member of the Argentine national team.
+In case you’re unaware, Tevez is a former professional footballer and Argentine native.
+He has played for such teams as Boca Juniors, Manchester United, Juventus, and, of course, the Argentine national team to name a few.